smorad/graph-conv-memory-paper/README.md

 # Graph Convolution Memory for Reinforcement Learning
+This is the code used for the paper [Graph Convolutional Memory for Reinforcement Learning](https://arxiv.org/abs/2106.14117).
+This repo is intended to aid in reproducability of the paper.
+If you are interested in using graph convolutional memory in your own project, I suggest you use my `gcm` library available [here](https://github.com/smorad/gcm).

 ## Description
 Graph convolutional memory (GCM) is graph-structured memory that may be applied to reinforcement learning to solve POMDPs, replacing LSTMs or attention mechanisms.